 Being educated about the orthodontic problem you or your child may have is the first step to correcting it.
-Orthodontic treatment performed by Dr. Alvaro Figueroa and Dr. Alex Figueroa can improve both the functionality of your bite and the appearance of your smile.
+Orthodontic treatment performed by Dr. Alvaro Figueroa, Dr. Alex Figueroa, and Dr. Regine Torres can improve both the functionality of your bite and the appearance of your smile.

 Below are some examples of the most common orthodontic problems.

 The appearance and function of your teeth are impacted by this type of bite.
 It is characterized by the upper teeth extending too far forward or the lower teeth not extending far enough forward.

 The upper front teeth extend out over the lower front teeth, sometimes causing the lower front teeth to bite into the roof of the mouth.